keymetrics/pm2-io-apm-go/README.md

 ### SQL
 You can use it by registration or wrapping, here we use the first one

+NB: if you have some ocsql.warning, try to update your dependency

 [OpenCensus Documentation about ocsql](https://opencensus.io/guides/integrations/sql/go_sql/)

 ```golang